 Trading CFDs is unfortunately banned for citizens from the United States.
 The Commodity Futures Trading Commission (CFTC) and The Securities and Exchange Commission (SEC) prohibit USA residents and citizens from opening CFD accounts on domestic or foreign platforms.

 CFDs are illegal in part because they are an over-the-counter (OTC) product – not passing through regulated exchanges.
 Also, American regulators have concerns over the possibility of large losses stemming from using leverage.
-Despite this, some citizens from the USA do turn to offshore brokers for access to CFDs.
-But that does come with risks, one of which is finding an adequately regulated broker.
-Most FCA regulated brokers, for example, do not allow USA citizens to open an online CFD trading account.
+Despite this, some citizens from the USA do turn to offshore companies for access to CFDs.
+But that does come with risks, one of which is finding an adequately regulated option.
+Most FCA regulated firms, for example, do not allow USA citizens to open an online CFD trading account.